Extension of the appointment is subject to extension of the mandate and/or the availability of the funds.

 The United Nations Secretariat is committed to achieving 50/50 gender balance in its staff.
 Female candidates are strongly encouraged to apply for this position.

-PROFESSIONALISM: Knowledge of human rights issues and ability to identify related problems in their political, ethnic, racial, gender equality and socio-economic dimensions.
-Knowledge of institutional mandates of the UN human rights mechanisms, prevailing policies and procedures.
-Research and analytical skills, including ability to identify and participate in the resolution of human rights issues.
-Ability to identify sources for data collection, analyze information and draft human rights reports.
+to analyse accurately proposed norms and policies for compliance with international human rights standards; ability to relate human rights issues and perspectives to gender and LGBTI issues, and to relate political, social, economic and humanitarian programmes.
 Shows pride in work and in achievements; demonstrates professional competence and mastery of subject matter; is conscientious and efficient in meeting commitments, observing deadlines and achieving results; is motivated by professional rather than personal concerns; shows persistence when faced with difficult problems or challenges; remains calm in stressful situations.
 Takes responsibility for incorporating gender perspectives and ensuring the equal participation of women and men in all areas of work.

 COMMUNICATION: Speaks and writes clearly and effectively; listens to others, correctly interprets messages from others and responds appropriately; asks questions to clarify, and exhibits interest in having two-way communication; tailors language, tone, style and format to match audience; demonstrates openness in sharing information and keeping people informed.

-Advanced university degree (Master's degree or equivalent degree) in law, political science, international relations, social sciences or related field is required.
-A first-level university degree (Bachelor's degree or equivalent) in combination with two additional years of qualifying work experience may be accepted in lieu of the advanced university degree.
+Advanced university degree (Master's degree or equivalent degree) in law, human rights, political science or international relations, or related field.
+A first-level university degree in combination with two additional years of qualifying work experience may be accepted in lieu of the advanced university degree.

-A minimum of two years of progressively responsible experience in human rights, political affairs, international relations, law or related area.
+A minimum of seven years of progressively responsible experience in human rights, international relations, law or related area is required.

 Evaluation of qualified candidates may include an assessment exercise which will be followed by competency-based interview.